KSXGitHub/parallel-disk-usage/README.md

 The [parallel-disk-usage crate](https://crates.io/crates/parallel-disk-usage) is both a binary crate and a library crate.
 If you desire features that `pdu` itself lacks (that is, after you have asked the maintainer(s) of `pdu` for the features but they refused), you may use the library crate to build a tool of your own.
 The documentation for the library crate can be found in [docs.rs](https://docs.rs/parallel-disk-usage).

+Alternatively, the `pdu` command provides `--json-input` flag and `--json-output` flag.
+The `--json-output` flag converts disk usage data into JSON and the `--json-input` flag turns said JSON into visualization.
+These 2 flags allow integration with other CLI tools (via pipe, as per the UNIX philosophy).

 ## Installation

 ### Any Desktop OS